 Founder and President of SosteNica, Alan has a Ph.D. in Philosophy from Yale University.
 Since 1984 he has worked for social and economic justice in Nicaragua.
 Alan lived and worked in Nicaragua with his wife and two children from 1990 through 1995.
 He is currently working to fund delivery of micro-credit and bio-intensive agriculture training to rural Nicaraguan communities.
 In addition to his work on behalf of Nicaragua, Alan promotes agro-ecology and food forestry in the U.S. and Mexico.

 Chief Executive Officer, Joe received his B.A. from Yale University in 1986 and his M.F. from the Yale School of Forestry and Environmental Studies in 1996.
 He has significant professional experience in financial services and general management including 25 years with GE Capital and The Prudential.
 In addition, Mr. DeNicola founded and led the Candlewood Timber Group, a sustainable forestry company operating in Argentina.
-He is the Treasurer of the Yale Alumni Nonprofit Alliance and past Chair and current Member of the Board of Solar Youth, a nonprofit dedicated to youth leadership development.
+He is the Treasurer of the Yale Alumni Nonprofit Alliance and past Chair of the Board of Solar Youth, a nonprofit dedicated to youth leadership development.

 “Tish” serves as SosteNica’s Board Secretary.
 She is a graduate of Wheaton College.
 Tish is a former City Counsel Woman of Norwalk, CT where she was also City Clerk.
 She has been a long time grant writer for Norwalk Community College and is currently serving on the Board of Directors for the Norwalk/Nagarote Sister City Project and the Norwalk Maritime Aquarium.
 She is the Director of the Norwalk/Nagarote Sister City Project and has served on the board of the project for all of its 27 years.